jboss-container-images/amqstreams-1-openshift-image/examples/proxy/record-validation/cluster-ip/README.md

 # Cleaning up

-When you have finished with this example, you can remove it from the OpenShift Cluster like this:
+When you have finished with this example, you can remove it from the OpenShift Cluster:

 ```sh
 oc delete -k cluster-ip